 Utilization of Real-Time Analytics for Informed Decisions

 Target, an American retail corporation, uses generative AI tools along with machine learning to monitor the availability of products.
 The company tracks the behavior of customers when they are scrolling through multiple products on a website.
 It also checks customer feedback on social media and monitors market trends concerning one or another product.
 Based on such data, Target predicts demand for items and improves inventory management.
+These AI-powered tools are providing actionable insights for demand forecasting and inventory management, helping Target make more informed decisions.
+AI models analyze vast amounts of sales data quickly and get more accurate by the day, providing valuable insights and forecasts.

-Target is undoubtedly an inspiring example but if you are planning to build an online marketplace, you need to consider that the marketplaces’ business operations are much more complex compared to small online stores.
+Target is undoubtedly an inspiring example but if you are planning to build an online marketplace, you need to consider that the marketplaces’ business operations are much more complex compared to those of small online retailers.
 Nevertheless, real-time analytics can significantly simplify the processes for you.
 Target proves it because, on top of improved inventory management, real-time analytics also enabled them to dynamically manage product placements and ensure optimal stock levels.

 Want to learn how to efficiently predict customer behavior in retail?